My 3 Cut Loose Press Patterns

 The first time I saw Laurie Schifrin’s “Antelope Canyon” quilt I was struck by it.
 I collected as many photos of it that I could find – which isn’t very many as far as I’m concerned, get your finished quilt photos out there people! – and I marvelled at how the different colorways and value settings change its look.
 OK, that’s true of most quilts but Antelope Canyon has such GIANT blocks that it really gives you a bold modern graphic, even some optical illusion potential.

-When Gruber’s Quilt Shop needed a model of it made – and I just happen to clerk there a few times a week – I signed up for it.
+When Gruber’s Quilt Shop needed a model of it made – and I just happened to clerk there a few times a week – I signed up for it.
 They have the version for the “Texture Graphix” line of fabrics by Jason Yenter for In the Beginning fabrics.
 I am spelling that all out for you because I just helped open and shelve a *new* line of Texture Graphix by Jason Yenter in starker whites, blacks, and greys and they would ALSO make a great Antelope Canyon quilt! or any quilt – they’re just gorgeous.
 Of course, Laurie Schifrin’s already done another cool strippy design called “Mirage” and you can see it at that link too.
 And truly I don’t mean to sound like an advert, I just try to share all the details since sometimes a quilt maker wants *exactly the fabric* or pattern or whatever but doesn’t know the name.

 If you’re still working on an Antelope Canyon quilt or plan to, here are my few tips: